Ab

 Acceptable Materials:

-- Meat (cooked or raw) and bones;
+- Meat and bones, seafood, shellfish, fish, bivalves, and mollusks (cooked or raw)

-- Food-soiled napkins and paper towels;
+- Food and beverage-soiled napkins and paper towels

 Unacceptable Materials:

-- Plastic bags, wraps, or film;
+- Plastic bags, wraps, and film

 How do I use the bags provided in the starter kit?